About The WhistleTree Project:

 A Literary Journal with Audio

-We publish original fiction, poetry, and creative nonfiction, both online and in audio format on YouTube and TikTok , so stories can reach a wider audience.
+We publish original fiction, poetry, and creative nonfiction, both online and in audio format on YouTube and (eventually) on TikTok , so stories can reach a wider audience.

 Who It’s For